Reviews You Can Rely On

 Measured Weight 3.26 lbs

 The DeWalt 20V Max Compact Brushless Drill/Driver DCD777C2 is a complete DeWalt kit that includes two older DeWalt style 1.5AH batteries and chargers, while newer kits include 2 AH batteries.
-The tool itself is very capable of a wide range of both light and heavy-duty tasks and is a great way to acquire a drill driver and additional batteries that will fit a wide range of cordless DeWalt tools.
+The tool is capable of a wide range of light and heavy-duty tasks and is a great way to acquire a drill driver and additional batteries that will fit a wide range of cordless DeWalt tools.
 Beyond these perks, it is just a great and highly functional tool.
-When put to work against a solid core door with a 5" hole saw in our main drilling evaluation, our testers said that “it cut through like butter” taking just 17 seconds to cut all the way through the material.
+When put to work against a solid core door with a 5" hole saw in our main drilling evaluation, our testers said that “it cut through like butter,” taking just 17 seconds to cut all the way through the material.
 Likewise, it performed flawlessly in our driving tests, driving a 5" lag bolt to its full depth.
 In our three-inch screw evaluation, our testers were elated that they had “no problems tightening up even with the screw flush.”
 It is a good value for current DeWalt tool owners and worth considering for new tool buyers, homeowners, or those setting up a garage workshop.

 While we liked the DeWalt 20V Max DCD777C2, the one area we felt it was lacking was in its battery life.
 It didn't perform as well with the included 1.5 AH batteries as other models using 2.0 AH batteries, only lasting through 5 sets of our battery testing, compared to 9+ sets that other drills like the Makita 18V LXT 1/2" Driver-Drill XFD14Z can handle.
 It also took a little over an hour to charge back to full capacity, which isn't the longest time we measure, but it is longer than average for the group.
 As such, we'd encourage those who aren't already invested in the DeWalt family of tools to consider other newer options or other brands altogether.
-The Kobalt XTR 24-volt kit is one of those options that provides great performance, a 2 AH battery, compatibility with a wide range of Kobalt brand tools, and is also a great value for those starting out.
-However, if you are loyal to Dewalt and are ok with swapping batteries more often (a task that was actually quite easy when tested for our convenience metric), the the DeWalt DCD777C2 is a solid choice.
+The Kobalt XTR 24-volt kit provides great performance, a 2 AH battery, compatibility with a wide range of Kobalt brand tools, and a great value for those starting out.
+However, if you are loyal to Dewalt and are okay with swapping batteries more often (a task that was actually quite easy when tested for our convenience metric), the DeWalt DCD777C2 is a solid choice.

 Read more: DeWalt 20V Max Compact Brushless Drill Driver DCD777C2 review